 - i.
-For complaints about anyone/thing other than the Headteacher/head of School: - "Private and confidential -for the attention of the Headteacher/Head of School" - ii.
-For complaints about the Headteacher/Head of School: "Private and confidential - for the attention of the School's Support and Challenge Advocate"
+For complaints about anyone/thing other than the HT/HOS: "Private and confidential -for the attention of the Headteacher/Head of School" - ii.
+For complaints about the Headteacher/Head of School: "Private and confidential for the attention of the CEO"

-TRUST COMPLAINTS (E.G. AGAINST THE CEO): Please email your complaint to the Trust Governance Professional, including the word "complaint" in the subject line of your email.
+TRUST COMPLAINTS (E.G. AGAINST THE CEO): Please email your complaint to the TGP, including the word "complaint" in the subject line of your email.
+Contact details for the TGP are available on the Trust website.